Global payments

 Let's look at a simple situation where a US client pays a freelancer $1,000.

-Multiple charges at different stages can lower the final payout when using Payoneer.
+Multiple charges at different stages can lower the final payout when using Payoneer and Stripe.

-The difference may eventually result in a significant rise in total earnings.
+This difference may eventually lead to a significant increase in total earnings.

-Selecting a payment platform based only on brand familiarity is one of the most frequent errors made by freelancers.
-Although popular platforms are convenient, they might not always give the best value in terms of price.
+Selecting a payment platform solely on brand familiarity is one of the most common mistakes freelancers make.
+Although popular platforms like PayPal are convenient, they might not always give the best value in terms of price.

-Settlement delays are also frequently ignored.
-Cash flow might be hampered by waiting many days for payments, particularly for freelancers who oversee various clients.
+Settlement delays are also usually ignored.
+Cash flow might be hampered by waiting for payments for many days, particularly for freelancers who oversee multiple clients.

 Errors also occur in the field of compliance.
-Inadequate documentation, such as FIRA, might cause issues down the road, especially when it comes to taxes.
+Inadequate documentation, such as a lack of FIRA, might cause issues down the road, especially when it comes to taxes.

 Freelancers can improve their payment process and make wiser decisions by being aware of these mistakes.